jaymedavis/hubble/README.md

 A polling example - a github repository dashboard!
 --------------------------------------------------

 Let's setup a few API calls that we'll use for polling.
-We will track some information about our repository, and have it update every minute.
-We will add some empty data here that does nothing, just to provide a blank line to separate content so it looks better.
+We will track some information about our repository, and have it update every 10 seconds.
 Lets also change up the colors in the config just for fun. :)

-Note: if there are no commits for the project you are testing, there is nothing to count so it shows "Bummer :(".
+Note: if there are no commits for the project you are working with, there is nothing to count so it shows "Bummer :(".
 Also, you don't have to supply the '[github:username]:[github:password]' in the api requests, but it will allow you to poll more often (5000 requests per hour vs 60 requests per hour)

 	curl http://localhost:9999 \
 	-d column=0 \